 Step 2.Edit information associated to your selected KeePassX entry.

 Figure 2: Editing a KeePassX entry

-Step 3.Click[OK] to save your edits.
+Step 4.Click the button to save your password database.

 Step 1.Right click on the required password entry to activate a drop-down list.

 Figure 1: Coping a KeePassX password for a selected entry